corsairmarks/combined_silfae_revisited/mod/README.md

 In order to make the Alien Zoo available to gestalts (needed for the Beep-Boops), it is necessary to override `d_alien_pets_deposit`.
 That means this mod is incompatible with other mods that modify that planetary deposit - although I doubt many do.

-New for Stellaris 3.2, this mod now overrides two diplomatic actions (Close Borders and Declare Rivalry) in order to prevent players beginning in Tsukimi Pool from closing their borders to the Beep-Boop (which would otherwise their fleets stuck permanently MIA).
-Thus this mod is now not compatible with others that make changes to the same diplomatic actions (does not conflict with mods that add extra diplomatic message text).
+This mod now overrides two diplomatic actions (Close Borders and Declare Rivalry) in order to prevent players beginning in Tsukimi Pool from closing their borders to the Beep-Boops (which would otherwise their fleets stuck permanently MIA).
+That means this mod is not compatible with others that make changes to the same diplomatic actions (but does not conflict with mods that add extra diplomatic message text).
 Otherwise compatible with any other mod that does not add the same portraits, species class, or art assets.

 The Launcher will tell you that some mods are outdated - that is because the dependency is out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mod.

-Built for Stellaris version 3.2.* "Herbert."
+Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements.

 ### Event Preemption